 I like to download at least three or four books before going on vacation, just because you never really know what the Wi-Fi situation will be like.
 Another thing I like to do is download a few episodes of my favorite shows on my laptop or phone.

-If you want to go a more classic route, you can bring your family’s favorite DVDs if your rental is equipped with TVs.
+If you want to go a more classic route, you can bring your family’s favorite DVDs if your rental has TVs.
 Some rentals even come with board games so you can spend some fun, quality time with the whole family.

 See Related: Best Road Trip Games For Couples